 3.6.4 A review of alternative layout designs indicates that, from the site topography, a design option east of the overhead lines on the land to the north of the existing power station will require fewer earthworks to be undertaken due to the arrangement of proposed plant avoiding the historic mound of mine spoil.
-This layout option allows for increased available area for AGI connection than with Option A.
+This layout Option B provides the most viable and deliverable form of development, and has been developed further as the 'Proposed Development' for the planning application.